oro-oss/houl/README.md

 The task file contains how to transform source files by Houl.
 Interesting point is the task file is compatible with any [Gulp](http://gulpjs.com/) plugins.
 That means you can utilize rich gulp ecosystem.

 The task file must be `.js` file and you need to export some functions.
 The exported functions receive a stream that will send source files then you must return a piped stream that transforms them.
+The 2nd argument of the function will be an options value that specified in each rule in the config file.
 You can use any Gulp plugins to pipe the stream:

 ```javascript
 const babel = require('gulp-babel')